maebli/m-bus-parser/CONTRIBUTING.md

 This document aims to provide a guideline for people wanting to contribute to the project.
 It does not aim to describe the project, please see the README.md for this.

+# Playful start

+Before diving into the code a good starting point for understanding what the project is about and what one of the use cases is, you can play with the (live decode in javascript called tmbus)[https://dev-lab.github.io/tmbus/tmbus.htm].
+This will provide a good intuition for what the project is about.
+Go to the folder `tests/rscada/test-frames` and copy the hex string into the input field of the tmbus website.
+See what the expected output is.
+Try to undestand the output.
+Change the input and see how the output changes.
+Note, becasue there is a check sum changing the input manually is not trivial and requires calculating the right checksum for the frame.

 # Conduct

 Code of conduct is taken form the [rust project code of conduct](https://www.rust-lang.org/policies/code-of-conduct).